amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 Familiarizing oneself with the structure of these manifests can be a significant barrier for beginners.
 `kubectl` supports a number of convenient factory-style commands, known as [generators](https://kubernetes.io/docs/reference/kubectl/conventions/#generators), which can build Kubernetes objects without you needing to code their underlying manifests by hand.

-Generators also supports a **dry run** facility, enabling them to serve as crude but effective manifest builders.
+Generators also supports a **dry run** facility, which only writes the manifest but does not actually create the object, enabling them to serve as crude but effective manifest builders.
 This behaviour can be observed when executing the following command.

 {{< step >}}Generate a Kubernetes `Pod` manifest.{{< /step >}}